SB0519/WIndow-11-AME/Readme.md

 <meta name="google-site-verification" content="Guvcpri3VY7BhPelKDT-Bd82vkQtRn_k36gpWPcbfTo" />

-I made some changes to the script.
-(Updated to work with the latest public release of WIndows 11 22h2) (11.sh and Amelioration Script.bat)
+I have have made major updates in the last 2 years but haven't updated them due to the fact no one cares.
+(11s.sh and AME store apps.bat)
+Linux shell script updates up to 24H2 preview.
+- Rewrote 11s.sh got the backup down to under 300mb's and is now compressed.
+- Added more IP's to block.
+- rewrote the restore script to extract required update files.
+- Script now cleans uneeded files required for script to run.
+Windows Bacth script
+- Added a lot of registry keys.

-I would also recommend installing Windows Pro as gpedit is in that version of Windows for either script.
+- commented out notepad++ as it holds up the script during installation I would also recommend installing Windows Pro for group policies.

 You must install Startisallback, this is a trial but a few dollars is way better than paying hundreds for a OS that spies on you due to it breaking the stock UI but works well, use the following setting to get the best out of 11.